-I’m super excited to be joined by Frederic Joye of Arcanys once again in this podcast.
-We are deep diving more into Arcanys and how they can help you and your business.
-Arcanys does hardcore software development work and specializes in augmenting your software development team.
+I’m joined by Frederic Joye of Arcanys once again in this podcast.
+We are deep-diving more into our Arcanys and how they can help you and your business.
+Arcanys is very much a specialist vertical.
+They do hardcore development work in the web development sector.

 Derek Gallimore: Welcome to the Outsource Accelerator podcast.
 This is a short format podcast where we explore business and outsourcing mastery.
 My name is Derek Gallimore and I am really excited to bring you the leading podcast in outsourcing.

 Derek Gallimore: Hi and welcome to another episode of the Outsource Accelerator podcast.
 My name is Derek Gallimore and this is episode number 232.
 So today I’m super excited to be joined by Frederic Joye of Arcanys.
 Once again, we have had Frederic on the podcast a few times now, originally way back in episode 77.
 So if you want to hear his origin story then absolutely go back and have a listen to that.
 Today we’re deep diving more into our Arcanys which is the company, and how that can help you and your business.
 Now Arcanys is very much a specialist vertical.
 They do hardcore development work in the Web Dev, kind of sector.
 So you know, if that is up your alley, then this episode is absolutely for you.
 If you’re not too heavily into web dev, then I still encourage you to listen to this because there’s a lot of learnings about a specialized outsourcing suppliers and the opportunities there for you and your business.
 So a really good episode.
 And of course this one is, on youtube as well.
 We video recorded this, so if you want to see a little bit more color to the conversation, then go and check us out on the youtube channel.
 So without further ado, we’ll get on with the conversation.
 If you’re on any of the show notes, go to outsourceaccelerator.com/232 and as always, enjoy.